Having fun at Tropical Islands!

-Swimming in a tropical paradise inside an aircraft hangar close to Berlin
+FTRC.BLOG / Europe / Germany / Berlin / Tropical Islands: Swimming in a tropical paradise inside an aircraft hangar close to Berlin

 If you want to escape the bleak Berlin winter, you should head for the beaches and rainforests inside an aircraft hangar close to Berlin.
 This place is called Tropical Islands, and we spent some time there and wrote why you should visit this weird and wonderful place an hour’s drive south of the German capital.

 When you think about it, Tropical Islands seems to be something out of a Hollywood movie.
-Something similar to Truman Show where a dome surrounds a different world where everything is under control.
-This is what happens in this tropical paradise complete with steamy grottos, waterfalls that lead to pools and artificial beaches.
-Everything surrounded by a rainforest that, sometimes, seems to be from South East Asia and, other times, straight out of South America.
+Something similar to the Truman Show, where a dome surrounds a different world where everything is under control.

 The first thing I saw when I left the bus that drove me straight to the door was the immense dome where the park is located.
 This is the biggest self-supported hall in the world, and it looks even more prominent once you are inside it.
 It is so big that it could fit the Eiffel Tower on its side!

-Inside the dome, the temperature is always around 26º and it made everything somehow familiar to my childhood growing up in the beaches of Bahia, in Brazil.
 But this place is different.
-Barefoot people are walking around wearing swimsuits, but you can see where the blue sky backdrop changes into gray tiles that go up into the hangar.
+Barefoot people wear swimsuits, but you can see where the blue sky backdrop changes into gray tiles that go up into the hangar.
 This contrast is entertaining and comical at times, and this is one of the many reasons why I loved the day I spent there, exploring the pools and waterfalls of the largest waterpark around Berlin.

-Between everything I saw inside Tropical Islands, my favorite part was the outdoor area, a place called Amazonia.
 This outdoor area features ample open space, filled with hot water in the winter, where you can enjoy a jet stream that takes you around the pools.
-I think I spent more than half of day just enjoying the hot water while everything around me was covered in snow.
+I spent over half the day enjoying the hot water while everything around me was covered in snow.
 An experience that was quite surreal for me and that everybody should have.

 Some Essential Information about Tropical Islands